-Often the additional guidance points will have to be weighed up against each other, e.g. the answer might look or sound like the intended word/phrase in Spanish, but if what the candidate has written means something different in Spanish from what is expected, the mark cannot be awarded.
+Often the additional guidance points will have to be weighed up against each other, e.g. the answer might look or sound like the intended word/phrase in German, but if what the candidate has written means something different in German from what is expected, the mark cannot be awarded.

 It is not possible to list all acceptable alternatives in the mark scheme.
-If you encounter an answer which is not covered by the mark scheme, you will need to make a decision about whether it communicates the required elements (in consultation with your Team Leader if necessary, or with your Product Manager if you are a single examiner), and award marks accordingly.
+If you encounter an answer which is not covered by the mark scheme, you will need to decide whether it communicates the required elements (in consultation with your Team Leader if necessary, or with your Product Manager if you are a single examiner), and award marks accordingly.

-Crossing out:
+• Crossing out:

-- (a) If a candidate changes his / her mind about an answer and crosses out an attempt, award a mark if the final attempt is correct. - (b) If a candidate crosses out an answer to a whole question but makes no second attempt at it, mark the crossed-out work.
+(a) If a candidate changes his / her mind about an answer and crosses out an attempt, award a mark if the final attempt is correct. (b) If a candidate crosses out an answer to a whole question but makes no second attempt at it, mark the crossed-out work.

-- More than the stipulated number of boxes ticked/crossed by the candidate: - (a) If more than one attempt is visible but the candidate has clearly indicated which attempt is his / her final answer (e.g. by crossing out other attempts or by annotating the script in some way), mark in the usual way. - (b) If two attempts are visible (e.g. two boxes ticked instead of the one box stipulated), and neither has been crossed out / discounted by the candidate, no mark can be awarded. - For questions requiring more than one element for the answer, 1 and 2, where the answers are interchangeable: - (a) Both of the correct answers are on line 1 and line 2 blank (or vice versa) = 2 marks (b) Both correct answers on line 1 and line 2 contains a wrong answer (or vice versa) = 1 mark - Mark for communication: Answers requiring the use of Spanish (rather than a non-verbal response) should be marked for communication.
+• More than the stipulated number of boxes ticked/crossed by the candidate:

+(a) If more than one attempt is visible but the candidate has clearly indicated which attempt is his / her final answer (e.g. by crossing out other attempts or by annotating the script in some way), mark in the usual way. (b) If two attempts are visible (e.g. two boxes ticked instead of candidate, no mark can be awarded.
+If two attempts are visible (e.g. two boxes ticked instead of the one box stipulated), and neither has been crossed out / discounted by the candidate, no mark can be awarded.

+• For questions requiring more than one element for the answer, 1 and 2, where the answers are interchangeable:

+(a) Both of the correct answers are on line 1 and line 2 blank (or vice versa) = 2 marks (b) Both correct answers on line 1 and line 2 contains a wrong answer (or vice versa) = 1 mark

+• Mark for communication: Answers requiring the use of German (rather than a non-verbal response) should be marked for communication.
 Tolerate inaccuracies provided that the message is clear.
-However, do not accept incorrect Spanish if the word written by the candidate means something else in Spanish (unless the mark scheme specifies otherwise). - (a) If you read aloud what the candidate has written, does it sound like the correct answer?
-Would a native speaker of German understand it? - (b) Does what the candidate has written look like the correct answer, e.g. one letter missing but no other word created?
-Would a native speaker of German understand it? - (c) Accept incorrect gender, person, tenses and possessive adjectives, e.g. mein, dein, sein, ihr, etc. unless the mark scheme specifies otherwise. - (d) Tolerate incorrect auxiliaries and incorrect use of the infinitive unless the mark scheme specifies otherwise.
+However, do not accept incorrect German if the word written by the candidate means something else in German (unless the mark scheme specifies otherwise).

+(a) If you read aloud what the candidate has written, does it sound like the correct answer?
+Would a native speaker of German understand it? (b) Does what the candidate has written look like the correct answer, e.g. one letter missing but no other word created?
+Would a native speaker of German understand it? (c) Accept incorrect gender, person, tenses and possessive adjectives, e.g. mein, dein, sein, ihr , etc. unless the mark scheme specifies otherwise. (d) Tolerate incorrect auxiliaries and incorrect use of the infinitive unless the mark scheme specifies otherwise.

-Incorrect German which constitutes a word in any language other than German is marked (i) on the basis of whether it is accepted or rejected in the mark scheme and (ii) if it is not mentioned in the mark scheme, on the basis of points (a) to (d) above.
+Incorrect German which constitutes a word in any language other than German is marked (i) based on whether it is accepted or rejected in the mark scheme and (ii) if it is not mentioned in the mark scheme, based on points (a) to (d) above.

-Annotations used in the mark scheme:
+• Annotations used in the mark scheme:

-(a) INV = invalidation.
-This is used when the additional material included by the candidate is judged to invalidate an otherwise correct and therefore prevents him/her from scoring the mark.
-(INV = 0) INV = invalidation.
+(a INV = invalidation.
 This is used when the additional material included by the candidate is judged to invalidate an otherwise correct answer and therefore prevents him/her from scoring the mark.
 (INV = 0) (b) tc = 'tout court'.
-This means that, on its own, the material is not sufficient to score the mark. (c) HA = harmless addition.
+This means that, on its own, the material is not sufficient to score the mark.
+(C HA = harmless addition.
 This means that the candidate has included additional material which, in conjunction with the correct answer, does not prevent him / her from scoring the mark.